fire774/Pieray-bot/README.md

 # Pieray-bot
 Pieray &amp; reset script for AutoHotKey.
-Approved for 1.16 RSG runs.
+NO LONGER APPROVED FOR 1.16 RSG RUNS.
+DO NOT USE (Currently under developement).

 For a more detailed explanation and info on criteria: https://youtu.be/B1NopkA0B-c